-Liverpool fans celebrating title urged to return home amid COVID-19 worries
+Liverpool fans celebrating title urged to return home amid Covid-19 worries

 Liverpool mayor Joe Anderson urged fans to return home after pictures of the crowd near the Mersey Ferry terminal emerged on social media.

 "I am really concerned about scenes at Pier Head tonight.
-I appreciate LFC fans want to celebrate but please, for your own safety, and that of others, go home and celebrate at home," Anderson said on Twitter https://twitter.com/mayor_anderson/status/1276604001774194689.
+I appreciate LFC fans want to celebrate but please, for your own safety, and that of others, go home and celebrate at home," Anderson said on Twitter.

 "COVID-19 is still a major risk and our city has already lost far too many people to the illness.